A Guide to Physical Therapy for Shoulder Pain

 Home Exercises for Shoulder Pain

 This is a great way to start opening up the shoulders and chest.
-Tight chest muscles can make it feel impossible to sit upright, plus it places additional strain on the front of the shoulder where many sensitive tissues are located.
+Tight chest and shoulder muscles can make it feel impossible to sit upright, plus it places additional strain on the front of the shoulder where many sensitive tissues are located.

 - Stand in a doorway with your elbows at 90 degrees and upper arms at about shoulder height.